 Sometime in October last year, I had an epiphany.
 I’d been depressed and on antidepressants for 6 months by then, and had spent the majority of my life indoors.
 This was due to the “incurable” physical health issues (Neurocardiogenic syncope, as mentioned in previous blog posts).
 This epiphany came one particularly low day.
 I finally reached a point where I had had enough.
-I lay on the floor a literally cried out to God.
+I lay on the floor and literally cried out to God.
 I told him what he already knew; I was desperate not to feel depressed, sad, bitter, and wanting a new body and life anymore.
-I was fed up with feeling that way and didn’t know how to escape from that darkness and so I surrendered, and did the last thing I knew to do.
-In the following few weeks, i managed to muster the strength to pick up my bible, start doing devotionals.
+I was fed up with feeling that way and didn’t know how to escape from that darkness and so I surrendered, and did the last thing I could think of doing.
+In the following few weeks, I managed to muster the strength to pick up my bible, start doing devotionals.
 I used You version and after the first week of forcing myself to do these, I eventually completed them.
 I then began reading book, had on my shelf for, like, three years and never got round to reading- like the many others i have on the shelf!
-This one ‘Healing toxic emotions’.
-Well, as the week went on i heard God speaking to me through the book, clearer and clearer, it was like the author wrote it for me!
+This one ‘Healing toxic emotions’ Mary Alice Isleib.
+Well, as the week went on I heard God speaking to me through the book, clearer and clearer, it was like the author wrote it for me!
 Unfortunately, I need rights to share specifics and certainly don’t want to plagurise, so I just recommend reading it to anyone wanting to know more about toxic emotions.

-WOW!!
-Thanks Lord!
-So as hindsight goes…and as the weeks went on I heard his voice from behind the door getting louder as i began to open it again!
+So as hindsight goes…and as the weeks went on I heard his voice from behind the door getting louder as I began to open it, again!
 Thank you Lord for knocking and waiting for me!
 (There will be a blog on Revelation 3.20 at some stage too, so keep an eye out if your interested.)

 Here I am!
 I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in and eat with that person, and they with me.